Wood Badge 2023

 - Learn how to develop Scouting’s values in your own life, as well as in your Scout

-- Have fun as a Scout for six days advancing from Cub Scouting through Venturing
+- Have fun as a Scout for five days advancing from Cub Scouting through Venturing

 - Learn how to apply the skills you learn as a member of a successful team to other aspects of your life